entropyxyz/entropy-docs/content/guides/spin-up-a-devnet.md

    docker compose logs
    ```

-   While optional, this command shows logs from running containers which can be helpful for troubleshooting.
+   While optional, this command shows logs from running containers, which can help with troubleshooting.

 1. Stop all running containers: